 Credits on the market have a wide price range depending mainly on their value, type and quality.
 For example, credits from air carbon capture and storage projects with today’s technology can be tens of times more expensive than those from afforestation.

 In general, if a credit, a metric tonne of CO2 removed, costs less than $10, it means that the quality of the credit is very low.

 It is equally important to find the right partner from whom to buy credits.
 Sometimes the price can go up because credits have passed through many hands.
 Therefore, it is good to focus on the initial price and not the final price.

 Carbon reduction plan

-Right.
-Once the annual carbon footprint of the entity you want to certify (product or company) has been measured, it must be fully offset with high quality credits.
+Once the annual carbon footprint of the subject you want to certify (product or company) has been measured, it must be fully offset with high-quality credits.
 This is because the emissions have already taken place and you have to take care of them.

 While this might be enough to be called climate neutral, it is not enough to certify you.
 In fact, it is important to create and publish an emission reduction plan that will enable you to lower future emissions.

-The plan can cover: renewable energy, more sustainable materials, energy efficiency, transport management, business travel, and more.
+The Pledges can cover renewable energy, more sustainable materials, energy efficiency, transport management, business travel, and much more.

-That is why we ask companies to create a SMART (specific, measurable, achievable, realistic and time-bound) commitment and strategy that acts for at least 1 year.
+That is why we ask companies to create SMART (specific, measurable, achievable, realistic and time-bound) Pledges that should be reached in max 3 years.